yzyii/luashitacast/Commands.md

 /tp             - cycles TP set between being Off or a LowAcc and HighAcc set.
-                  Using TP modes will cause spells / songs to no longer use staves etc. as your weapons etc. will be locked to retain TP.
-/tptoggle       - toggles between the last used TP set and Off.
+                  Using TP modes will cause spells / songs to no longer use staves etc. as your weapons etc. will be locked to retain TP. an argument can be given to jump directly to the given tp set. i.e. "/tp off", "/tp lowacc", or "/tp highacc" /tptoggle       - toggles between the last used TP set and Off.
 ```